igor-dyatlov/android-toolkit-script/README.md

 # Nexus Fastboot Script
+Android Toolkit for Debian, Ubuntu
+##### Coming soon for Arch Linux, Fedora and Windows

-This page contains binary image files that allow you to restore your Nexus device's original factory firmware.
+This page contains a tool binary image files that allow you to restore your Nexus device's original factory firmware.
 These binary image files are written for your convenience, for example, if you are a tester and custom firmware you have to often return the phone to its original state.

-If you love Google services and custom firmware, then this script is for you.
-It removes preinstalled applications AOSP and Cyanogen applications and allows you to replace them with Gapps.
+And also, this tool allows you to set custom recovery, lock/unlock bootloader and erasing partitions.

+## Features
+- Automatically installs the necessary software (Fastboot/ADB)
+- Automatically downloads the required recovery (Cyanogen Recovery/[CWM](https://www.clockworkmod.com/rommanager)/[TWRP](https://twrp.me/)/[Stock](https://developers.google.com/android/nexus/images))
+- Automatically downloads the [original](https://developers.google.com/android/nexus/images) firmware image for your devices

 ## Requirements
  - Original USB wire (Phone sew only through the original cord.
 The prevention of failures during firmware.)